 The airtight seal allows tighter control of the building operating conditions, including heating, cooling and odor control.
 Adding pressurization systems such as fans, infiltration or exfiltration equipment can create positive- or negative-pressure environments as required in building specifications.

 Another factor impacting the indoor temperature is thermal bridging, the ability of the building materials themselves to conduct heat.
-Because fabric is naturally non-conductive, a fabric-cladded structure has low thermal bridging.
-An insulated structure with interior and exterior fabric has a greater R-value than traditional insulated buildings, allowing for minimal heating and cooling requirements inside the building.
+Because fabric has non-conductive properties, a fabric-cladded structure has low thermal bridging.

 Perhaps most importantly, an airtight building saves money over the course of its life.
 Rather than adjusting the indoor temperature based on outside air flowing into the building, a fabric structure retains a comfortable temperature for occupants regardless of the outside conditions.